Justinian

 HAQQ Legal Agent Study

-Long-horizon evaluation built to measure whether agents can do real legal work end-to-end - not just answer trivia.
-1,372 tasks, 24 practice areas, ~78,000 expert rubric criteria.
+A long-horizon evaluation built to measure whether an agent can do real legal work end to end, not answer trivia.
 Civil-law and MENA coverage by design, all-pass grading by default.

 Limitations